A LONG WEEKEND FOR EUR 20 – WHERE TO GO?

 You can spend a long weekend in a different… city.
 If you’re based in Poland, just take a bus to Torun or Wroclaw.
 Find a cheap hostel (Booking.com will be helpful).
 If you don’t find spending a night accommodated with strangers disturbing, you will pay even… EUR 5 for a room!
 Look for discounts, which very often appear, for example, on Groupon.pl.
 Go through Airbnb’s offers.
 When I was writing this article I found a great offer – a cozy room in Kazimierz Dolny for EUR 10, or a night in Ustka in the seaside for EUR 8!
 If you love adventures, Couchsurfing.com is a great option, as it offers accommodation… for free! 😉 Let the fun Begin! 😀

-When others leave for the long weekend, you can jus stay in the city and enjoy the lack of colors 😉 Go on a concert (how about a philharmonic one?), to the theater or on a movie marathon in an alternative cinema.
+When others leave for the long weekend, you can just stay in the city and enjoy the lack of traffic 😉 Go on a concert (how about a philharmonic one?), to the theater or on a movie marathon.
 Check what interesting events your city has planned during the weekend, for example in a local column of gazetawyborcza.
 Examples?
-In Wroclaw – the cult the Cranberries band, in Gdansk – there’ll be an Abba show.
+In Wroclaw – the Cranberries concert, in Gdansk – an Abba show.
 The choice of open-air events is wide, and, what’s important, they’re all free.
 Make use of that! 😉

 3. A ROYAL DINNER